cluoma/bittystring/README.md

 # Caveats

-`bittystring` uses the most-significant bit of the `uint64_t` capacity variable to store the short-string flag.
-So the maximum capacity of a `bstr` is limited to 2^63.
+`bittystring` uses the most-significant bit of `uint64_t capacity` to store the short-string flag.
+So the theoretical maximum capacity of a `bstr` is limited to 2^63 bytes.

 `bittystring` is only designed for little-endian platforms.